-Applying something like the FTC's approach to public/private collaboration to source-selection is not a completely outré proposal.
-The UK Ministry of Transport (MOT) is experimenting with publicprivate arrangements that have many of the elements of cultivational governance to manage its highway-maintenance contracts (Elliott & Johnson, 2011, pp. 107-8).
+Applying something like this to source-selection is not a completely outré proposal.
+The UK Ministry of Transport is experimenting with public-private arrangements that have many of the elements of cultivational governance to manage its highway-maintenance contracts (Elliott & Johnson, 2011: 107-8).
 The Highways Agency adopted this approach in response to cost and schedule overruns.
-Because the MOT had experienced these unhappy outcomes as far back as anyone remembered, under both "firm" fixed-price arrangements that awarded contracts to low bidders and under cost-plus arrangements that awarded contracts to "best offers" based on detailed workbreakdown structures, the highways agency wanted to try something entirely new (although justified by "best-practice research in supplychain management"): the creation of a genuine community of practice based upon "espoused values, shared goals, and ... peer pressure," comprising project designers, managing contractors, and specialist contractors, who would work with the Highways Agency under fixed-term partnership agreements and a derived pricing system, rather than bidding for individual contracts.
+Because they had experienced these unhappy outcomes as far back as anyone remembered, under both 'firm' fixed-price arrangements that awarded contracts to low bidders and under cost-plus arrangements the awarded contracts to 'best offers' based on detailed work-breakdown structures, the highways agency wanted to try something entirely new (although justified by "best-practice research in supply-chain management"): the creation a genuine community of practice based upon "espoused values, shared goals, and ... peer pressure, " comprising project designers, managing contractors, and specialist contractors, who would work with the Highways Agency under fixed-term partnership agreements and a derived pricing system, rather than bidding for individual contracts.